javigs82/scala-code-training/README.md

 A, pair (i, j) is K- complementary if K = A[i] + A[j]

  - Assumptions: given array can contains negative numbers and duplicate elements as countable in the result.
- Array cannot contain more than 5 Million of elements.

  - Big O